miayam/learn-css/008 Layout/README.md

 It's a `block` element with super powers.
 Its child elements can be manipulated as if they are in x-y axis graph.
 It suddenly has rows and columns.
 Magic!

-## Manipulate How An Element Flow Inside A Parent Element
+## Manipulate How An Element Flow Inside A Container

 ### Inline Block
 ```css